A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 \subsubsection{Strategy 1}

-In Strategy 1 since $S = \emptyset$ we allocate all orders to pickers in the first-stage.
+In Strategy 1 since $S = \emptyset$ we allocate all orders to pickers in the first-stage, in other words we pick all orders.
 As such there are no decisions to be made at the second-stage.
 We would expect this strategy to be computationally the most demanding strategy as it involves explicit consideration of all orders $F=[o~|~o=1,\ldots,O]$ in the first-stage.
 Note here that since for this strategy we have no second-stage the second term in the objective (Equation~(\ref{eq1})) becomes irrelevant and so for this strategy we simply minimise $\sum_{r=1}^R u_r$.